How was GPSA formed?

 What interaction does GPSA have with the South Australian Government?

-Levies from grain growers are contributed under legislation through the Primary Industries Funding Scheme Grains 2012 (PIFS Grain).
-The South Australian Minister for Agriculture is responsible for the management of growers’ money collected under the scheme.
-As a result, GPSA provides a quarterly report to the Minister on how money received from growers through the fund is spent.
+Contributions are made through the Primary Industries Funding Scheme Grains 2012 (PIFS Grain).
+The South Australian Minister for Agriculture is responsible for the management of contributions collected under the scheme.
+As a result, GPSA provides a quarterly report to the Minister on funds are allocated.

 GPSA meets regularly with various government departments to communicate growers’ views on policy changes or advise how a new law or regulation could impact the grains industry.
 GPSA completes a management plan which outlines how the PIFS Grain money will be spent and reports to the Minister on how money is being used.